 There’s no better way to get a variety of fresh fruit.
 And vegetables from local vendors who can tell you exactly where the food is sourced.

 The same goes for fish and meat: if you want great quality meat or seafood, then markets in Mexico are your best bet.
+And you can find meats that you’ve never tried from wild boar to Kangaroo.

 You’ll also find vendors selling fresh flowers at many marketplaces and cheeses and pastries.
 Some of these items will be available at supermarkets as well.
 But at a much higher price point because they’re imported from other countries.
 Whereas most market stalls will sell locally produced products (and therefore much cheaper).